-A staff member will begin answering phones at 6:30 a.m. or ten minutes before buses leave in case of a late start; please call the school at 218-630-5311 and leave message with staff member or leave a voicemail.
-If the school has not been notified by 8:30 a.m. of child's absence, a phone call will be made to parents to check on the status of the child's absence.
+A staff member will begin answering phones at 7:15 a.m. or ten minutes before buses leave in case of a late start; please call the school at 218-630-5311 and leave a message with the staff member or leave a voicemail.
+If the school has not been notified by 8:30 a.m. of a child's absence, a phone call will be made to parents to check on the status of the child's absence.
 If parents cannot be reached a child's absence will be noted as unverified for the day, and be changed to unexcused if a parent does not contact the school.
 Please call the school if the bus does not need to stop at your house.